knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 ## IMPORTANT: Known issue

 I would REFRAIN from using for now becase the status is not updating correctly for me always.
 I need to look into this more.
 Eventually it gets reset correctly using the `polling_state_delay`.
 This issue has something to do with telling the door to open/close but then not reporting back the opening/closing state but the initial state.

-As an asside, the home app seems more buggy than the Eve app for working on this.
+## Arrrrrrgggghhhhhhhh!!!

-*My "home" app gets into a hosed situation where it says  is not getting `no response` although it initially shows the correct state.
-I can use the controls and every thing looks like it is responding?
-The eve app seems to be working correctly.
-Making development a pain.
-I've had to delete my homebridge hub, rename it, give it a new ID, delete 'my home' or throw out the home bridge caches....
+*My "home" app gets into a hosed situation where it says  is not getting `no response` although it initially shows the correct state--I can use the controls and everything looks like it is responding.
+Sometimes the HomeBridge accessory disappears too.
+Sometiomes I can't add a new HomeBridge accessory.....
+I've had to delete my homebridge, rename it, give it a new ID, delete 'my home',  throw out the homebridge caches....
 Oh, and now I find I have to restart my router to fix issues!
-Oh and now I had a but where I have to turn toggle off/on the keychain for the bridge device to be seen again--ip 6 issues?
+Oh even better I had to turn toggle off/on the keychain for my home to show correctly on all my devices--ip 6 issues?
 (I'm on a mac!)
 This is a huge impact on my development.
 Driving me nuts.*

 ## Installation